 As well as seeking a report from your supervisor(s), as part of the monitoring process we require students to describe their own progress - to highlight any difficulties encountered, make a note of anything which has gone well, and to set out plans for next steps.

 Your progress reports are the main source of evidence for monitoring progress.
 The submission of these reports is a mandatory requirement, as part of your degree.
-For Tier 4 students (in the UK on a tier 4 visa) non-completion of research progress reports will be classed as a missed contact after 2 missed reports and our support of your visa will be in jeopardy.
+For Students Visa (formerly Tier 4 Visa) students, non-completion of research progress reports will be classed as a missed contact after 2 missed reports and our support of your visa will be in jeopardy.

 Safety, Risk Assessment and Research Ethics

 The School of Advanced Study expects students undertaking a taught or research degree involving any research to comply with the research ethics policy.

 In order to comply with the Government’s Prevent agenda and to safeguard our researchers who may be studying ‘sensitive’ topics, all students are required to self-assess topics and methodology against the ethics guidelines.

 Over the course of a doctoral programme, a research student is expected to take approximately 30 days of training.
 To serve as a cumulative log during your studies and to help us track your progress towards this goal, please maintain records of any training, formal or informal, which you have undertaken during your studies.
 This may include but is not limited to: